repackel/repack/readme.md

 ⚡⚡⚡

-A powerful, flexible, and configurable TABLE and FORM **generator**, data-driven view.
+A powerful, flexible, and configurable TABLE and FORM **generator** with data-driven view.

-Please read the document before using in production
+Please read the documentation before using in production

 ⚡⚡⚡